AuzFox/ERA-3D-Docs/docs/api-reference.md

 	__Arguments__:

-	- `#!c vec2 v: the 2D screen coordinates to use for the current vertex`
+	- `#!c vec2 v`: The 2D screen coordinates to use for the current vertex

 	__Description__:

-	Submits the 2d coordinates for the current mesh vertex and
+	Submits the 2D coordinates for the current mesh vertex and finalizes the vertex.

-	Finalizes the vertex.